dbcook/openrocket-database/README.md

 * Mass data for tubing analyzed to remove outliers and derive correct average densities
 * A master materials reference file is provided with heavily researched data
 * Major expansion and cleanup of the Estes parts file
-  * All (nearly) body tubes from the comprehensive Brohm tube index, including BT-51, BT-52, BT-56, BT-58, etc.
+  * Added most missing body tubes from the comprehensive Brohm tube index, including BT-51, BT-52, BT-56, BT-58, etc.
   * Many nose cones added from the Brohm nose cone reference
   * Numeric PNs and old style part numbers both listed where known
+  * Tons of research information are in the file
 * Greatly improved LOC Precision parts file
   * Best available size and mass data (much of it from Apogee); many conflicts and errors resolved
   * Parachutes added